The story of Mata

 2011

 Sabbatical year: May 2011 we embark on a 51 week around the world trip.
 I have never done an OE or all that much travel before now.
 I have a MacBook Air ready to work from, with both Windows and Mac operating systems on board.
 Everything in the ‘cloud’ now if possible.
 Files in Dropbox and Google Drive.
 Email has been transitioned to Gmail mirror, time keeping and invoicing to FreshBooks and accounts to Xero.
 Creative cloud is all online and means that being a creative digital nomad is totally possible.
 I keep on doing work for clients at a lower capacity of course and manage to pay for half the trip this way.
 What a journey, learning so much, seeing different cultures, art, design, friends and family along the way.
 So many positives, being able to step back and take focus at what I wanted in life.
-I started game design this year and created my first game concept.
+I started my own game design projects this year and created my first game concept.
 On the negative side, some clients did not want me to be away so moved on.

 2012